Ha0Team/PoC/poc.md

 ### root cause

-The bug dues to the ignorance of poteitial cases when `sqlite3_step(pStmt)==SQLITE_ROW` is false.
-And through PoC.db, the value is 0x65.
+The bug dues to the ignorance of potential cases when `sqlite3_step(pStmt)==SQLITE_ROW` is false.
+And through PoC.db the value is 0x65.

 ``` C
 static char **tableColumnList(ShellState *p, const char *zTab){